STOmics/Stereopy/docs/source/contributing.rst

     open index.html

-docstrings format
+Docstrings Format
 `````````````````
 We use the reStructured text style for writing docstrings.
 If you’re unfamiliar with the reStructuredText (rst) format,
 see the `link <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_.

-Making a release
+Making A Release
 ----------------
 This part is to tell developers how to publish stereopy to PyPi.